-To his wife’s dismay, agrees to York's demand that he disinherit his son, Edward, Prince of Wales.
-Margaret vows to destroy York and his followers.
+To his wife’s dismay, King Henry agrees to York's demand that he disinherit his son, Edward, Prince of Wales.
+Margaret abandons Henry and vows to destroy York.
 She enlists the support of Clifford and others to raise an army.